pc8544/XML-Sitemap-Generator/README.md

 # 🗺️ XML Sitemap Generator

-This repository showcases the functionality of the [Website-Crawler API](https://github.com/pc8544/Website-Crawler) by generating comprehensive XML sitemaps from any public website.
+This repository showcases the functionality of the [Website-Crawler API](https://github.com/pc8544/Website-Crawler) of [Website Crawler](https://www.websitecrawler.org) by generating comprehensive XML sitemaps from any public website.
 Built as a desktop Java application, it demonstrates how developers can leverage web crawling APIs to automate SEO tasks, scraping and website indexing.

 ## 🚀 Features